storageos/storageos.github.io/_includes/platforms/openshift-install.md

 # OpenShift {{ page.oc-version }}

-The recommended way to run StorageOS on an OpenShift {{ page.oc-version }} cluster is to deploy a the StorageOS Cluster Operator and boostrap StorageOS using a Custom Resource.
+The recommended way to run StorageOS on an OpenShift {{ page.oc-version }}
+cluster is to deploy a the StorageOS Cluster Operator and bootstrap StorageOS using a Custom Resource.

 ## Prerequisites